CredaCash/CredaCash/BUILDING.md

 	``./make_release.sh``

 	This should build the network node server (ccnode.exe), wallet server (ccwallet.exe) and transaction library (cctx64.dll) and place them into the current directory.

-	If the compiler does not accept the "-m64" flag, it can be removed from the makefiles with the command:

-	``find source -name subdir.mk -exec sed -i 's/ -m64//g' {} +``

 ##### Boost